sensel/morph-docs/docs/morph_software.md

 ![Overlay top button, wave](img/topbtn_wave.jpg)
 -->

+##### Flash The Morph with Maps

+The music Overlays will need to flashed with the Overlay maps provided by the installer.
+Open the SenselApp (available on our [downloads page](https://sensel.com/pages/support/#downloads)) and import the maps from your Documents/Sensel Morph directory.
+For each DrumPad, Music Production, and Piano map, select each map on the left hand panel of the SenselApp and press the top-right "Send Map To Morph" button.

 ##### How

 We've re-mapped many of the top buttons on the Music Overlays to better match specific functions in Ableton Live.
 We've also added a "Shift" button - hold it down to access additional functions for the knobs, pads, and buttons.